Bowel infections

 - signs of dehydration, such as excessive thirst or not passing much urine

-If your baby is under 3 months old and has diarrhoea, see a doctor right away.
+If your baby is younger than 3 months old and has diarrhoea, see a doctor right away.

-Children should go to the emergency department if:
+You should take your child to the emergency department if they:

-- they are showing signs of dehydration (not passing urine, pale, sunken eyes, cold hands or feet or is very cranky)
+- are showing signs of dehydration (not passing urine, pale, sunken eyes, cold hands or feet or are very cranky)

-- they are unwell, including being less responsive, not feeding well or feverish
+- are generally unwell, including being less responsive, not feeding well or fever

 Toddlers and young children should see a doctor if: